harupy/dbhide/README.md

 # dbtoc
-A Chrome extension to hide cells and code on Databricks notebooks
+A Chrome extension to hide cells and code on a Databricks notebook

 ## Installation
 1. Clone this repository (or Download ZIP)